 Integrating sustainable technologies on the roof is one of the most viable options for many properties.
-However, for many older and historic buildings, the structure of the roof was not designed to handle more weight than the roof and calculated snow loads.
-A structural evaluation of the existing roof structure should be undertaken, and supplemented as necessary, prior to the installation of solar arrays and green roofs.
+However, as discussed in Section III, for many older and historic buildings, the structure of many roofs were not designed to handle more weight than the roof and calculated snow loads.
+A structural evaluation of the existing roof structure should be undertaken, and the structure supplemented as necessary, prior to the installation of solar arrays and green roofs.